Table of Contents

 • Subscription renewals

-• Returning visitors
+• Returning website visitors

-• Ongoing content engagement
+• Ongoing content interaction

 Net Promoter Score (NPS)